LadyTastingData/de-zoomcamp/week_1/README.md

 Now we need the json credentials.
 We need to put the json file from our google cloud account to here.
 [Add it later]
 - export GOOGLE_APPLICATION_CREDENTIALS myfile.json

-# Refresh service-account's auth-token for this session
+Refresh service-account's auth-token for this session
-gcloud auth application-default login
+ - gcloud auth application-default login

-# Initialize state file (.tfstate)
+- Initialize state file (.tfstate): terraform init
-terraform init

-ls -la
+ - ls -la

-- Check changes to new infra plan

-- terraform plan  (enter project id)
+- Check changes to new infra plan: terraform plan  (enter project id)
-- terraform apply
+ - terraform apply (After we apply this, we will see "dtc_data_lake_{project_ID}" created in GC Cloud Storage.
  - terraform destroy